 Is there a relationship between the independent and dependent variables?

 Statistical conclusion validity concerns the appropriate use of statistical procedures for analyzing data, leading to conclusions about the relationship between independent and dependent variables.
-Some specific threats to statistical ...
+Some specific ...